LMacPhail/zabbix-history-influxdb/DEVELOPMENT.md

 Download the zabbix source code from https://www.zabbix.com/download_sources and place it in the home dir (or any other workdir you like).

-Run git clone of this repository inside of the zabbix sources under `src/modules`
+Get a copy of this module's sources - run `git clone` inside of the zabbix sources under `src/modules`

 ```
 $ cd zabbix-<version>/src/modules/